Difference Between Static vs Dynamic Web Page

 2. Static web pages are not interactive, i.e. they display the same results every time a page is requested, whereas dynamic web pages take inputs from the user, processing them and displaying results accordingly

-3. Static web pages are not scalable, i.e. if the user wishes to display various types of data to the client, the different web page is required for each type, whereas this can happen in a single dynamic web page by displaying the data according to the user requirements.
+3. Static web pages are not scalable, i.e. if the user wishes to display various types of data to the client, a different web page is required for each type, whereas this can happen in a single dynamic web page by displaying the data according to the user requirements.

 4. Real-time information through APIs and the data from the databases can be easily accessed in an organized and structured way through dynamic web pages, which is not possible in the case of static web pages that display the data statically and no interaction with the database and other APIs is possible.